eherozhao/iChat/README.md

 <img src="https://raw.githubusercontent.com/eherozhao/iChat/master/images/backend1.png" alt="be1" align=center/>
 <img src="https://raw.githubusercontent.com/eherozhao/iChat/master/images/backend2.png" alt="be2" align=center/>

-For the backend, we created four folders, where the secret.js under the config file contains the configuration file for connecting mongodb.
+For the backend, we create four folders, where the secret.js under the config file contains the configuration file for connecting mongodb.

 The controller folder contains the business logic for all backend processing data, and writes the processed data into the database.

 <img src="https://raw.githubusercontent.com/eherozhao/iChat/master/images/backend3.png" alt="be3" align=center/>
 <img src="https://raw.githubusercontent.com/eherozhao/iChat/master/images/backend4.png" alt="be4" align=center/>

-We designed the database code in the model folder, which contains the attributes of all tables and the type and default values.
+We designe the database code in the model folder, which contains the attributes of all tables and the type and default values.

 <img src="https://raw.githubusercontent.com/eherozhao/iChat/master/images/backend 5.png" alt="be5" align=center/>